-Coordinates medical and surgical management of Thoracic surgery patients in the outpatient setting.
+Coordinators medical and surgical management of kidney and pancreas transplant patients in the outpatient setting.

-Conduct pre-operative history and physical exams, as well as obtain surgical consents.
+Conduct pre-operative history and physical exams, as well as obtain transplant and other surgical consents

-Provide direct patient care by evaluating patients awaiting kidney transplant, as well as post kidney transplant recipients, and kidney donors.
+Provide direct patient care by evaluating patients awaiting transplant, as well as post- transplant recipients, and kidney donors.

 Collect, order and interpret lab work and diagnostic studies under agreed upon protocols.

-Develop practice protocols, standard of care, and patient education material for Thoracic surgical patients.
+Develop practice protocols, standard of care, and patient education material for kidney/pancreas transplant recipients.

-In conjunction with the research team, monitor and provide care to patients participating in research studies, as needed.
+In conjunction with the research team, monitor and provide care to patients participating in research studies.

 In partnership with Quality, Research and Education group, help develop and manage detail clinical databases to evaluate and improve patient outcomes.